PSPDFKit/ai-document-assistant-demo/README.md

 ./start
 ```

-Head over to http://localhost:3000/, where you'll see a PDF loaded in PSPDFKit for Web, our document viewer.
-Click on the Document Assistant toolbar icon to start interacting with your document in an entirely new way, using natural language commands.
+Head over to URL listed on the command line, where you'll see a PDF loaded in PSPDFKit for Web, our document viewer.
+Click on the AI Document Assistant toolbar icon (star) to start interacting with your document in an entirely new way, using natural language commands.

 ![Screenshot-of-PSPDFKit-AI-Document-Assistant](assets/AI-Document-Assistant-overview.png)